ePADD/epadd/README.build.txt

 Notes:

-The muse project contains most of the Java based code.
+The muse packages contain most of the Java based code.
 It is the core engine used in ePADD.
-The epadd project contains primarily the frontend screens for the application (in the WebContent directory) and creates a deployable WAR file.  epadd-launcher bundles up the epadd.war into a standalone, runnable jar using an embedded Tomcat server.
+The WebContent folder contains the frontend screens for the application and creates a deployable WAR file.  epadd-launcher bundles up the epadd.war into a standalone, runnable jar using an embedded Tomcat server.

 3. To check whether the program built correctly, you can try to run: java -Xmx2g -jar epadd-standalone.jar